Azure/azure-sdk/docs/python/design.md

 ### Supported python versions

-{% include requirement/MUST id="python-general-version-support" %} support Python 2.7 and 3.5.3+.
+{% include requirement/MUST id="python-general-version-support" %} support Python 3.7+.

 {% include requirement/SHOULD id="python-general-universal-pkg" %} provide a [universal package] that works on all supported versions of Python, unless there's a compelling reason to have separate Python2 and Python3 packages.